mmbman/Katagiri/index.md

 ### [Karma: Where Karma Originates](1980-07-02-Karma-Where-Karma-Originates)
 #### July 2, 1980 Dharma Talk by Dainin Katagiri Roshi.

 Katagiri Roshi explains how *karma* is the source of our lives.
-He reviews Twelve Chain Causation (also called the Twelve Links of Dependent Origination), noting that karma is *samskara* (link two) and *bhava* (link ten).
+He reviews the Twelve-Linked Chain of Causation, noting that karma is *samskara* (link two) and *bhava* (link ten).
 So karma originates from the first link: *avidyā* (*ignorance*).
 This means that avidyā is really *vitality* – it is how we get into the human world of the present moment.
 Our karma cannot be understood intellectually; the way to understand karma is to return to the source, which is to do *zazen* (sitting meditation).
 That is how we can look at who we are and where we are, and experience real joy.
 Katagiri Roshi describes four stages of zazen and five related consciousnesses; in particular, the descriptions of *prīti* and *sukha* may be helpful in understanding what is meant when we see the words *joy* and *happiness* in English translations of Buddhist texts.
 In the fourth stage of zazen, we are exactly one in the realm of source, which is karma.
 Then we can see what karma is.

 ---